lawalker4/readme-generator/utils/README.md

   ---
   ## Tests
-  If done correctly this will generate a great README.
+  If done correct this will generate a great README.

   Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

   ---
-  I am always open to questions.
+  I am always open to any questions.
+Contact me at:
   ---
   lawalker4@github.com
   lauraashleywalker4@gmail.com